 I require 24-hour notice for appointment cancellation or rescheduling.
 If less than 24-hour notice is given, or if you fail to attend a scheduled appointment, the full fee will be charged the day of the scheduled appointment to the credit card on file.

-In order for insurance to reimburse for therapy, you need to be diagnosed with a mental illness.
+You must have a mental illness diagnosis for insurance companies to reimburse for therapy.
 Many clients, for obvious reasons, don't want a mental illness diagnosis in their health records.
 Most of my clients are not mentally ill, just unhappy and unfulfilled in their lives and relationships.
+A diagnosis is not needed when managed care is not involved.
+I treat problems not a diagnosis.
+Together we determine your length and focus of therapy.

 A diagnosed mental illness can interfere with your life in ways you never imagined.
-It can create problems getting future health or life insurance, get in the way of being approved for security clearances, just to name a few.
+It can create problems getting future health or life insurance or get in the way of being approved for security clearances, to name a couple.
 By not taking reimbursements from insurance companies, I am not forced to label my clients; I simply treat the problems they bring to me without a diagnosis.

 Insurance companies require confidential, personal information about you, and put this in their databases, including diagnosis, treatment plans and progress updates.
 Therefore, my client's information would potentially be unprotected.
 This bothers me and ethically, I don't wish to share your information with anyone at any time.
 When I don't take money from insurance companies, your confidential information stays secure.
 I am the only one with access to it, unless and until you authorize someone else.